scicloj/tablecloth/README.md

 -   Most operations recognize regular dataset and grouped dataset and process data accordingly.
 -   One function form to enable thread-first on dataset.

+Important!
+This library is not the replacement of `tech.ml.dataset` nor a separate library.
+It should be considered as a addition on the top of `tech.ml.dataset`.

 If you want to know more about `tech.ml.dataset` and `tech.ml.datatype` please refer their documentation:

 -   [Datatype](https://github.com/techascent/tech.datatype/blob/master/docs/cheatsheet.md)